If you like what you found here :

 Speed: Fast

-A very fast image browser/viewer from the Sylkypix makers.
+Not a DAM but a very fast image browser/viewer from the Sylkypix makers.
 Not free but affordable.
 Too bad it's Windows only.

 Download here